mongodb/terraform-provider-mongodbatlas/CONTRIBUTING.md

 ## Documentation Best Practises

 1. In our documentation, when a resource field allows a maximum of only one item, we do not format that field as an array.
 Instead, we create a subsection specifically for this field.
 Within this new subsection, we enumerate all the attributes of the field.
-Let's illustrate Example: [cloud_backup_schedule.html.markdown](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/website/docs/r/cloud_backup_schedule.html.markdown?plain=1#L207)
+Let's illustrate this with an example: [cloud_backup_schedule.html.markdown](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/website/docs/r/cloud_backup_schedule.html.markdown?plain=1#L207)